lopsae/lopsae.github.io/p5/rac-concentric-tear-shape/1.1/readme.md

 # Tear shape

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/lopsae/pen/oNjxpJz](https://codepen.io/lopsae/pen/oNjxpJz).

 Ruler and compass construction of a tear shape with concentric inward pattern.

+Development experiment for RAC, a library to express ruler-and-compass constructions.